godfreybwaira/shani-ob/README.md

 ```
 **Explanation:**

-When the status code `200` is returned bu the server, call user defined function
+When the status code `200` is returned, call user defined function (middleware)
-(middleware) named `Data.formatJSON`, but if the status code is `404` call user defined
+named `Data.formatJSON`, but if the status code is `404` call user defined
 function `showNotFound`.
-The `this` object will be shani object.
-This middleware
+The `this` object inside those callbacks will be shani
-MUST return non null value after finishing.
+object.
+This middleware MUST return a value after finishing.

 ### 1.9 `shani-scheme`

 **Description:**

-All requests send by the browser via AJAX, if you want to establish web socket connetion
+In Shani-ob, all requests send by the browser via AJAX, if you want to establish
-or server-sent-event use `shani-scheme`.
-Only permitted values are: ws, wss and sse
+web socket connetion or server-sent-event use `shani-scheme` with values `ws` or `wss`
-where ws refers to _web socket_, wss is _secure web socket_ and sse is _server sent event_.
+and `sse` respectively where ws refers to _web socket_, wss is _secure web socket_
-Make sure your server supports web socket before using this feature.
+and sse is _server sent event_.
+Make sure your server supports web socket or server
+sent event before using this feature.

 **Syntax:**

 `shani-scheme="ws|wss|sse"`

-**Example:**
+**Example 1: (Using websocket)**

 ```html
 <a href="/users/0/data" shani-fn="r" shani-mw="200:Data.formatJSON" shani-scheme="ws">Click me</a>